KeshHere/POE-Timeless-Jewel-Finder/README.md

     This is still in beta, so if you encounter any bugs or mistakes please feel free to let me know.
-You need all 5 CSV files and either .exe or source file .au3 to run the program.
+You need all 5 CSV files and source file .au3 to run the program.

 After initial discovery of how Timeless Jewels work https://github.com/majorregal/TimelessEmulator here, all the seeds and their effects have been brute forced.